 - if the school bus is facing you, stop at a safe distance to let children get on and off the bus and cross the road

-If you drive past a stopped school bus with its upper red lights flashing and/or stop arm activated, you can face:
+If you drive past a stopped school bus with its overhead red lights flashing or its stop arm activated, you can face: